slack-samples/deno-request-time-off/README.md

 # Run-on-Slack Deno Request Time Off Sample

-This repo contains a sample TypeScript project for use on Slack's [next-generation hosted platform][nextgen].
+This app contains a sample TypeScript project for use on Slack's [next-generation hosted platform][nextgen].
 The project models a time off request workflow: a user starts the workflow and enters details for their time off request such as start and end dates, their manager, and optionally a reason